pablodecm/phd_thesis/src/104_chapter_4.md

-gradient of the loss to numerical precision using backpropagation is of the same order than a single forward evaluation of the loss, which provides a great advantage relative finite differences.
+gradient of the loss to numerical precision using backpropagation is of the same order than a single forward evaluation of the loss, which provides a great advantage relative to finite differences.
 In addition, when implemented in a computation framework, it can be generally applied to any numerical function as long as can be expressed as a computational graph, e.g. an arbitrary program containing control flow statements, without